rrishabsingh02/abstract-factory-desgin-A1/README.md

   - `prices.txt`: A data file containing fixed prices for grocery items.
 - `README.md`: This README file.

-In the `GroceryStore` class, we demonstrate the creation of grocery products (Bananas and Apples) using the respective factories.
+In the `GroceryStore` class, we demonstrate the creation of grocery products (Bananas, Apples, and Oranges) using the respective factories.
 Here's how it works:

 ![](/images/testclass.png)

 Example Execution Screenshots